scerruti/AoC2025/writeups/Day11.md

 # Day 11: Device Path Counting

+> **Note:** This writeup was generated with assistance from GitHub Copilot to document the solution and pedagogical approach.

 ## Problem Description (Part 1)
 Advent of Code Day 11 involves navigating a network of devices connected in a directed graph.
 Each device has outputs that connect to other devices, forming a complex network.
 The goal of Part 1 is to count the number of paths from a starting device ("you") to an ending device ("out") without visiting any device more than once.